philAteawag/UWO-Dataanalysis/README.md

          - only have "proof of concept".
 Must be further developed before it has any use
          - Is not included on report

- 3.  plot_PSR.py

-     script to create PSR Heatmaps.

- 4.  libs/helper_functions.py

-     most of the helper functions are found in this file

- 5. create_psr_pp.py

-     Not really useful anymore... was used to automate a pp

- ### Notebooks

- 1. CompareFilteredSignal.ipynb
+2. comparefilteredsignals.ipynb

     Interactive notebook to compare the signal of multiple sensors.
 It has some filtering options to filter out noise which increases abitlity to compare sensors.

- 2. Compare_groups.ipynb
+3. comparegroups.ipynb

     Interactive notebook to create boxplots to compare signal of multiple sensors.

- 3. dataanalyisis2.ipynb

-    can be deleted...

- 4. explore_data_da.ipynb

-    can be deleted...

- 5. main.ipynb

-    can be deleted...

- ### other files

- 1. config_concept.json
+4. config_concept.json

     This file links similiar measuring sensors.
 Such a file is needed if signal validation (at least the one that ive started) should be outmated.
     The file is completely incomplete and only shows the necessary structure.

+5.  helper_functions.py

+    most of the helper functions are found in this file

+6.  plot_psr.py

+    script to create PSR Heatmaps.

+7. qh_relation.py:

+    script to find QH ([l/s] and [mm]) relation for sensors that do measure both parameters.

+## Paper

+Scripts whose output is used directly in the paper.

+1. figure_4_right.py

+    Produces the right part of Figure 4 with an overview of the available data in the form of a heat map.

- 2. requirements.txt
+2. table_1.py

-    Things should run if these packages are installed
+    Produces the content of Table 1.